How to Estimate Agile Team Velocity for Project Success

 If we are unsure about the future, all we have to do is manage risk.
 The theory dictates that at the beginning of the project, we don’t know much about how smoothly the work will progress.
 So let’s assume, as far as we compare two similar designs, that the agile team velocity will be similar.
 Let’s assume that, as in the previous project, the team will have an average velocity of 20 points per sprint.
 The conclusion is that the above-mentioned story should be realized in two and a half sprints.

 But let’s add an element of risk management to that.
-Assuming in a simplified way that it can work or not, the risk will be 50%.
-Of course, at the same time, we get a chance that it will go better than we also assume, equal to 50%.
+Assuming, in a simplified way, that it can work or not, the risk will be 50%.
+Of course, at the same time, we also assume a chance that it will go better than we also assume, equal to 50%.

 Multiplying the estimated 20 points by 50% we define the uncertainty at the level of 10 points.
 This means that in the pessimistic variant, the agile team velocity will be 10 points, and in the optimistic variant 30 points.
 In other words, in the pessimistic variant, the implementation of the story will take 5 sprints, and in the optimistic variant less than two sprints.